-As the fiery red July sun sank lower on the horizon, finally disappearing behind Mitchell’s barn, the first bats of the summer evening swooped low, along the maple trees in our yard.
-Their small, dark shadowy figures glided effortlessly along the lowest branches and dotted the skies over the clothesline at the side of the old house.
+As the fiery red July sun sank low on the horizon, finally disappearing behind Mitchell’s barn, the first bats of the summer evening swooped low, along the maple trees in our yard.
+Their small, dark, shadowy figures glided effortlessly, along the lowest branches, and dotted the skies over the clothesline, at the side of the old house.

-Because they were nocturnal creatures, we never saw them in the daytime as they hung upside down under the eaves of the roof, or sought out shelter in the attic above the kitchen.
-It was right around sunset that we’d see them begin to soar around the yard, swooping and gliding along the branches, seeking out the bloated pests that had been dining on us as we sat outside in the evening.
+Because they were nocturnal creatures, we never saw them in the daytime, as they hung upside down, under the eaves of the roof, or sought shelter in the attic, above the kitchen.
+Around sunset each summer evening, they begin to soar around the yard, swooping and gliding, along the branches, seeking out the bloated mosquitoes that dined on us, as we sat outside in the evening.

-The crickets and bullfrogs would be in full chorus by then, as more and more bats appeared and the sky had become a dark cloak, shrouding their movements in secrecy.
-Small flashes of light moved along the front garden as the fireflies began their nightly parade, competing with the bats for our attention.
+The crickets and bullfrogs were in full chorus by then, as more and more bats appeared, and the sky became a dark cloak, shrouding their movements in secrecy.
+Small flashes of light moved along the front garden, as the fireflies began their nightly parade, competing with the bats for our attention.

 As the summer season unfolded, there would be many nights like this.
 We’d sit outside to cool down, after a long hot day, and we became the audience for the sunset performance of the small brown bats, and their aerial show.